-In accordance with the procedures established by the Protective Order,3 Fairholme's counsel notified PwC that it believed Exhibits 1-3 did not contain Protected Information as defined in Paragraph 2 and requested that PwC de-designate these documents.
-Fairholme's counsel also proposed, as a compromise, that PwC de-designate the unredacted information.
-See Emails from Vincent Colatriano, Counsel for Plaintiffs, to Counsel (Exhibit 4).
-In each document, the substantive unredacted information consists of a single sentence.
-PwC refused to de-designate either the redacted or unredacted versions of the documents at issue.
+sel notified Freddie Mac that it believed Exhibit 1 did not contain Protected Information as defined in Paragraph 2 and requested that Freddie Mac de-designate this document.
+Fairholme's counsel also proposed, as a compromise, that Freddie Mac de-designate the unredacted information, which consists of a single page and two lines of substantive text.
+See Emails from Vincent Colatriano, Counsel for Plaintiffs, to Counsel (Exhibit 2).
+Freddie Mac refused to de-designate either the redacted or unredacted version of the document at issue.
 Id.
-Fairholme's counsel then informed PwC that Plaintiffs intended to seek a resolution of this issue with this Court.
+Fairholme's counsel then informed Freddie Mac that Plaintiffs intended to seek a resolution of this issue with this Court.
 Id.